sfvicente/BlazorBestPracticesAndGuidelines/Docs/Components/Components-Lifecycle.md

 ### Implement `IDisposable` to dispose of resources when the component is removed from the UI

-Blazor components can implement `IDisposable` to dispose of resources when the component is removed from the UI.
-A Razor component can implement `IDispose` by using the `@implements` directive:
+Components can implement `IDisposable` to dispose of resources when the component is removed from the UI. `IDispose` can be implemented by using the `@implements` directive:

 ```csharp
 @using System
 @implements IDisposable

 ...

 @code {
 	...